easypanel-io/website/docs/04-templates/commento/index.md

 ## Description

 Commento is a platform that you can embed in your website to allow your readers to add comments.
-It's reasonably fast lightweight.
+It&#39;s reasonably fast lightweight.
 Supports markdown, import from Disqus, voting, automated spam detection, moderation tools, sticky comments, thread locking, OAuth login, single sign-on, and email notifications.

 ## Links